OnroerendErfgoed/atramhasis/docs/source/customisation.rst

     from skosprovider_getty.providers import AATProvider

-Once this is done, we need to instantiate the provider within the `includeme` function and register it with the :class:`skosprovider.registry.Registry`.
-This is all quite similar to registering your own :class:`skosprovider_sqlalchemy.providers.SQLAlchemyProvider`.
-One thing you do need to do, is tagging this provider with a subject.
+Once this is done, we need to instantiate the provider within the `create_registry` function and register it with the :class:`skosprovider.registry.Registry`.
 By adding the `external` subject to the provider, we let Atramhasis know that this is not a regular, internal provider that can be stored in our database, but a special external one that can only be used for making matches.
 As such, it will not be present and visible to the public among your regular vocabularies.

 .. code-block:: python